Student Outcomes

 Data Self-Portrait

-How do we make sense of this “data exhaust” and how does this change our understanding of ourselves?
-This task invites a deep exploration of portraiture and self-representation in the age of quantification.
+How do we derive meaning from this “data exhaust” and how does this reshape our understanding of ourselves?
+This project invites a deep exploration of portraiture and self-representation in the age of quantification.

 Can you collect data about phenomena that nobody has seen or thought of before?